mfem/PyMFEM/README.md

 PyMFEM should install with `navier_solver` as a module in python that is called by `mfem.navier_solver.<function_we_want>`.

-Currently only `navier_mms.cpp` is converted from MFEM to PyMFEM.
-Converting other inout files should be similar.
+Currently only `navier_mms.cpp` is converted from MFEM.
+We have also included `navier_2dfocs` which simulates flow over a 2D cylinder (based on `navier_3dfocs`).
+Converting and other input files should be similar.

 ## License